lums658/sieve_exec_comparison/README.md

   $ cd benchmarks
   $ jupyter notebook sieve_benchmark.ipynb
 ```

-This will build, run, and plot the benchmarks.
-Assuming everything will build and run properly, it will take about 10 minutes to run through all the benchmarking.
+Executing the notebook will build, run, and plot the benchmarks.
+Assuming everything will build and run properly, it will take about 10 minutes to run through all the benchmarking.  **NB:**  If you have run the notebook already, you should manually delete the subdirectories build, log, and img.
+I decided against doing this in the notebook for safety reasons.

 ## Results

 ### Experimental Setup

 The following results were obtained on a Mac Mini M1, 2020 with 8 cores (4 performance, 4 efficiency).
 The programs were compiled with Apple Clang version 13.0.0 for arm64-apple-darwin20.6.0.
-Optimization flags used were "-Ofast -mcpu=apple-m1".
+Optimization flags used were " -O3 -DNDEBUG -arch arm64".
 The TBB used was oneTBB (2021.5.0).
 The concurrencpp version was v.0.1.4.
-The std_execution version was P2532R0-46-gd40ce5e.
+The std_execution version was hash d219000, from the async_scope branch of https://github.com/lums658/wg21_p2300_std_execution.

 ### Primes less than 100'000'000